mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 ![](attachments/private-cloud-deploy/image19.png)

-For each environment, you can see a summary of the status of the resources and details of the package which is running in the environment (which may be the placeholder app *PlaceholderMDA*).
+For each environment, you can see a summary of the status of the resources and details of the package which is running in the environment.

 You can perform the following actions: